duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     # ABSTRACT: GitHubUsername's first Goodie
     ```

+    and remove any remaining comments from the code:

+    ```
+    # Start at https://duck.co/duckduckhack/goodie_overview if you are new
+    # to Instant Answer development

+    # Metadata.
+See https://duck.co/duckduckhack/metadata for help in filling out this section.

+    # Uncomment and fill out before submitting

+    # Triggers

+    # Handle Statement
+    ```

 3. Switch back to the "**Terminal**" tab.
 4. Type **`git add .`**, then press enter.
 5. Type **`git commit -m "Created my first Goodie"`** and press **`Enter`**.
 Git should print some text confirming the changes that have been committed.